x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 - If the domain that you want to prepare was created **after** you ran /PrepareAD in Step 2, your account also needs to be a member of the Organization Management role group in Exchange.

-To a prepare a specific domain in your Active Directory forest, run the following command in a Windows Command Prompt window:
+To prepare a specific domain in your Active Directory forest, run the following command in a Windows Command Prompt window:

 ```console
 <Virtual DVD drive letter>:\Setup.exe /IAcceptExchangeServerLicenseTerms /PrepareDomain[:<DomainFQDN>]